Ear Care Routine

 - Hair loss / crusty skin

 And of course please contact your vet when you are unsure if you’re having a bad situation or not.
 Just explain your worries to him and he will clarify the situation which enables you to correctly estimate the same circumstances in the future.

 Concluding tip: Talk to your dog.
 When you clean his ears, just talk to him in a calm voice about what you are doing.
-“Uh here is some dirt and in this little twist as well, gonna remove that from your ear mate.”
-Of course, he won’t understand your words themselves, but he picks up your low level of energy and relaxes more during the ear care routine.
+“Uh here is some dirt and in this little twist as well, gonna remove that from your ear, mate.”
+Of course, he won’t understand your words as such, but he picks up your low level of energy, realises that you’re taking care of him and relaxes more during the ear care routine.